robotology-legacy/codyco-superbuild/README.md

 Installation
 ------------
 This is a meta repository (so-called "superbuild") that uses [YCM](https://github.com/robotology/ycm) to compile CoDyCo software.
-YCM will take care of compiling all the missing dependencies, except the one that you should not install from source code (so-called "system dependencies").
+A YCM Superbuild is a CMake project whose only goal is to download and build several other projects.
+You can read more about the superbuild concept in [YCM documentation](http://robotology.github.io/ycm/gh-pages/master/manual/ycm-superbuild.7.html).

 **WARNING: If you still have the old codyco repository installed, you should uninstall it (for example using `sudo make uninstall` in Linux) before proceeding with `codyco-superbuild` installation.**